JellyBitz/vSRO-ServerAddon/README.md

 );
 ```

-3. Updates the title from character by level (primary key)
+3. Updates the Hwan level (Berserk rank) from character by level
 ```sql
 INSERT INTO [SRO_VT_SHARD].[dbo].[_NotifyGameServer]
 (